Florida Expungement Questions

 There are other factors but those are the most significant ones.

 This varies.
 Once the petition to seal or expunge your arrest is granted the Clerk of Court must follow their procedure and follow the administrative code.
 This requires them to remove information in their systems and forward a copy of the order to all required agencies.
 Once those agencies receive the order they must also seal or expunge the information in their system and then forward the order to any agencies with whom they have shared your information.
+How long this all takes is unclear.
+Once the judge signs the order and any outstanding court fees have been paid, the arrest is officially sealed/expunged.
+It benefits all these agencies to act fast.

 Where can I find the Florida expungement statute?